Chiark-Collective/covertreex/docs/CLI.md

 legacy Typer app so existing scripts keep working while the new `pcct query` command focuses on profile-driven ergonomics. `python -m cli.queries ...` remains available for one release as well.

+### Profile-first workflow

+Stage 7 standardises on the curated YAML profiles under `profiles/`.
+For most runs:

+1. Inspect the available presets (`python -m cli.pcct profile list`, `... profile describe NAME`).
+2. Select a profile when invoking any subcommand (`pcct query --profile residual-fast`).
+3. Apply dot-path overrides with `--set PATH=VALUE` (strings use YAML syntax, so `true/false`, quoted strings, and numbers work).
+4. Record telemetry (default; disable via `--no-log-file`) and render it later with `pcct telemetry render ... --format md`.

+If you previously relied on environment variables, consult `docs/migrations/runtime_v_next.md` for a mapping between `COVERTREEX_*` settings, CLI flags, and profile override paths.

 ### Profile inspection

 Stage 2 introduced curated YAML profiles (see `profiles/*.yaml`).
 Use the profile subcommands to